-Is it just us, or does this newly built Waldhaus (weekend house) in the middle of the Brandenburg Forest in Leipzig remind you of a bespoke jacket—perfectly proportioned, exquisitely detailed, and thoughtfully executed?
+Is it just us, or does this waldhaus (weekend house) in the middle of the Brandenburg Forest in Leipzig remind you of a bespoke jacket—perfectly proportioned, exquisitely detailed, and thoughtfully executed?

-With a limited palette of only three materials, German architecture firm Atelier St has created a weekend retreat that feels as timeless as it does modern.
-With its traditional flared pitched roof form and dark wood exterior, there is a sense that the house has been in the forest forever.
+With a limited palette of only three shades—white, black, and natural wood—German architecture firm Atelier St has created a weekend retreat that feels as timeless as it does modern.
+Its traditional flared pitched roof and dark wood exterior lends the feeling that the house has been in the forest forever.
 A few extra-wide-set wall openings, however, reveal the modern sensibility of the architects, Silvia Schellenberg Thaut and Sebastian Thaut, both graduates of Zwickau WH.
 The way the piping of a jacket matches its lining; we are especially drawn to the way the white of the interior spills out to the exterior as the trim of the window openings.

-Above: The treated pine cabinets of the kitchen units introduce the third color of the palette.
-The vintage black and white appear modern in this context.
+Above: The treated pine cabinets of the kitchen units introduce the third color of the black and white palette, which appears modern in this context.

 Above: The treated pine from the kitchen becomes the frame of the interior opening.

 Above: All the surfaces of the living area are painted white.
 A ladder reaches up to an open attic space that acts as a study.

 Above: A wood-burning stove provides heat for the small cottage.

 Above: Below the pine opening, a lower opening is lined with pine and serves as a bookshelf.

 Above: The treated pine becomes an accent in the bathroom.